 HomeServicesResourcesImportant InfoContact Us

-The One Big Beautiful Bill Act has made some important tax changes:
+The One Big Beautiful Bill Act has extended and introduced several tax provisions that may affect individual taxpayers.
+Highlights include:

-> State and local tax deduction cap has increased from $10,000 to $40,000, which will allow some of you to itemize deductions again.
+> An increased state and local tax (SALT) deduction limit from $10,000 to $40,000, which may allow some taxpayers to itemize again.

-> Auto loan interest up to $10,000 annually can be deducted on new personal-use vehicle loans (subject to income phase-out over $100,000 for single filers and $150,000 for married joint filers).
+> Additional deduction of up to $10,000 annually for auto loan interest on new personal-use vehicle loans (subject to income phase-out over $100,000 for single filers and $150,000 for married joint filers).
 This applies even if you do not itemize deductions.

 > If you are unable to itemize deductions, you can claim an above-the-line charity deduction of up to $1,000 for single filers and $2,000 for married couples filing jointly.
 This only applies to cash donations to public charities.
 This deduction will also apply to your MA return.